atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i O
 to converse with in the whole place. and because it was imposhble for people to live always together, without speaking to Somebody) flared at this address, the freedom of which she thought pretty extraordinary.
 Looking full at the
-Speaker, with all the contempt she felt for her, she Said, — Surely, Mrs. Selby, vol. I. H you
+Speaker, with all the contempt she felt for her, she Said, --Surely, Mrs. Selby, vol. I. H you
 »«■
 \
 4
 II .
 you do not know what yoii Ere ■ talking of’!
 You go to London!"
-^ Yes, Madam — Why not?
+^ Yes, Madam --Why not?
 Why
-should I not go to London with my • friends, as welf .as your Ladyship y with yours PT Why really, " said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures — Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all."
+should I not go to London with my • friends, as welf .as your Ladyship y with yours PT Why really, " said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures --Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all."
 O O
 Yes, my Lady, I do .think of go ing.
 Why should I and my children be buried alive in this dismal part of the country, more than other peo dic ^

 pie?
 I intend to let my girls see the world as well as other folks."
-Oh! to be sure— — you can get
+Oh! to be sure----you can get
 I
 Mr. Selby up to london, " replied her Ladyship coolly, pleasures are to be met with there for all kinds of ft